oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Tools.md

 ### How to use it

 First of all, you will to trigger the system that you want to use that specific tool.
-To do so, you will need to `click` on the \"Compare Documents\" that can be found on the left side of the screen.
+To do so, you will need to click on the `Compare Documents` that can be found on the left side of the screen.
 Once you have triggered the system, your system should look like this:

 ![image](../img/Screenshots/Tools/Compare_documents.png){width="1000"}